Bognor Regis and Littlehampton (UK Parliament constituency): Boundaries

+Constituency profile

 The constituency has a diverse economy.
 Small-scale agriculture, manufacturing, and trades make up most of the local economy, supplemented by services and tourism.

 The population of the constituency is a mixture of young families, supporting the constituency's sporting facilities, public services, golf courses and general domestic spending.
 People in retirement are also a notable demographic, who have moved to the coast from London and other British urban areas to live by the South Coast of England.

 The proportion of social housing is lower than the UK average.

 History

 Political history

-The vote share and majority for the Conservative MP, Nick Gibb, who won the first six general elections in this seat, has grown since 2001, to reach over 22,000 votes.
+The vote share and majority for the Conservative MP, Nick Gibb, who won the first six general elections in this seat, grew since 2001 to reach over 22,000 votes.

 At the first three general elections, the Labour Party candidate was runner-up, notably denting Gibb's winning margin to 5,632 votes in 2001.
 In 2010, the Liberal Democrat candidate took second place, more than 4,000 votes ahead of Labour and 13,063 short of Gibb's total.
 Mirroring nationwide performance, the Lib Dem vote share fell in 2015, whilst the UKIP vote share rose in this constituency, becoming the runner-up, but 13,944 votes short of Gibb's tally.

 In June 2016, an estimated 64.8% of local adults voting in the EU membership referendum voted to Leave the European Union.
 This was matched in two January 2018 votes in Parliament by MP Nick Gibb.

 In 2017, Labour's candidate of 2015 was reselected to stand and took second place.

 The year 2017 saw an independent candidate, Paul Sanderson, the chaplain of The Littlehampton Academy come within 1% of retaining his political deposit and ahead of the UKIP and Green candidates.

 Gibb was re-elected for a seventh time in 2019, with an increased majority of 22,503 votes and a vote share of 63.5%.
+He did not stand at the 2024 general election and his successor as the Conservative candidate, Alison Griffiths, was elected with a drastically reduced majority of 1,765, having suffered an adverse swing of 19.8%.